PaulinaJohn/Helping_to_Prevent_Employee_Turnover/Turnover_Report.md

 Interesting!
 Turns out the the department responsible for retaining employees; the HR department, was the worst hit by the turnover here, followed by the Accounting department.
-As implied earlier, while this insight may not mean much to Queg Solutions for this project, It is one that Queg may want to pay attention to when it begins analyzing its own data.
+As implied earlier, while this insight may not mean much to Queg Solutions for this project, It’s one the company may want to pay attention to when it begins analyzing its own data.

 #### 3. Why might an employee leave, and what characterises those who stay.